 To convert latitude and longitude coordinates in decimal degrees to degrees with minutes and seconds, or degrees with decimal minutes follow these three steps:

 - Take the integer - these are the degrees.

 - Multiply the decimal part by 60.

 - If you want to have decimal minutes - here they are!
-Ignore the third point.
+Ignore point three.

 - If you want to get coordinates in DMS, take only the integer - these are the minutes.
-Go to the third point.
+Go to point three.

 - Multiply the rest by 60.
 Here are the seconds.